 How Podia can help online course creators

 If you’re looking for a streamlined tool to help you create and sell your online course, Podia’s range of built-in features has everything you need.

-All of its tools are accessible in an easy-to-use dashboard with an editor that makes managing your course contents and storefront a cinch.
+All of its tools are accessible in an easy-to-use dashboard with an editor that makes managing your course contents and website a cinch.

 Let’s briefly walk through the all-inclusive tools, starting with video hosting.

 Podia allows you to host unlimited video files directly on the platform.
 To add your course video content, you simply head to “products” in the menu, select your product, click “add files,” and upload your video file.

 There are no restrictions on content duration or output formats, and you can even add a custom thumbnail and closed captions to your course videos, which means you don’t have to be at the mercy of restrictions and limitations of other video hosting platforms.

 After you upload your videos to Podia’s platform, your files won’t be taken down without warning, monetized by other companies’ ads, or deleted by mistake because of automated content audits or copyright take-down notices.

 You can use Podia’s built-in email marketing tool to grow your email list, engage with your audience, send newsletters, and manage drip campaigns.

 There’s also a segmentation feature so you can keep track of various nurturing stages and even sort your contacts by which products they’ve enrolled in, like your online course students.